 Now type the following command to install ODrive.

 Method 3: Using AppImage

 AppImage is another general package that can install the software on all the Linux distros.
 It is a step above snap packages and flatpaks.
 The crazy thing about it is that it doesn’t need extraction or installation.
 It also doesn’t require root permission, as there is no installation.
 To run the app, you just must make it executable.
 If you want to uninstall the software, just delete the file.
 AppImage can be compared to a .exe file on Windows, which can run the apps without installation.
 The only downside to AppImage is that it is going to take up a lot of your hardware space.
 To download the app image, go to this link.
 Find the latest stable version and download AppImage.

 To make the AppImage executable follow the following two steps.

 After it has finished downloading, right-click on the AppImage & go to properties.

-Go to properties, then under the Permissions tab, tick the execute box that says Allow executing file as a program.
+Go to properties, then under the Permissions tab, check the execute box that says Allow executing file as a program.

 Once you have installed ODrive, launch the app.
 As this is your first time opening the app, you will be required to configure and authenticate your Google drive.
 Click next to proceed.

 ODrive will access your google account.
-Here you will be asked to sign in to your google account.
-Also, you will have to specify the local folder that will be used for synchronization.
-Click connect and sign in to your google account.
+Sign in to your google account.
+Also, you will have to specify the local folder that should be used for synchronization.
 Once you have completed all the above tasks, click synchronize.
 Your Google Drive content will immediately start syncing.
-Any future changes in your google drive folder will be visible in this local folder.
+Any future changes in your google drive folder will also be visible in this local folder.